Cloud-SPAN/.github/profile/README.md

 ## Our Handbook
 The Cloud-SPAN team are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 We hope aim to develop a community of practice around our materials.
-We have a [Handbook](https://cloud-span.github.io/CloudSPAN-handbook/) that gives ⭐ An introduction to the project
+We have a [Handbook](https://cloud-span.github.io/CloudSPAN-handbook/) that gives:

+⭐ An introduction to the project
 🤝 Our Code of Conduct
 🎓 More information on our Courses
 👪 An open invitation to the Cloud-SPAN Community
 📌 Information about the FAIR Principles
 📜Cloud-SPAN Online Forum